SioKCronin/website/content/about.md

 +++
-Siobhán is an engineering leader with a passion for platform engineering, impact tech, and building strong communities.
+Siobhán is an engineering leader with a passion for platform engineering, machine learning, and building strong communities.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies, and now stewards human-computer ecosystems